workfloworchestrator/example-orchestrator/README.md

 human workflows regarding the delivery of products to customers are often comprehensive.
-To limit the scope of this example orchestrator, but still show the BCP while automating procedures, only inventory management and provisioning are modelled.
+To limit the scope of this example orchestrator, but still show the BCP while automating procedures, only inventory management and provisioning are modeled.
 The implemented products and workflows are designed with particular procedures in mind.
 For example, it is assumed that the following is administered in IMS outside of the
 orchestrator: